Jackalgirl/documentation/signing-messages.md

 ![Screenshot of the message verification section of the signing/verification page on Lamina1 Hub, with a failure message.](./images/JG_Signed-Message-Failure.png)

+**Do you see the issue?**

-Note the issue: the word "an" in the original plaintext has been misspelled.
-This results in a different signature (hashed message), one that does not match the provided signature, so the verification has failed.
+The year is incorrect -- it should be "2025" but instead here it's "2024".
+The difference of a single character results in an entirely different signature (hashed message), one that does not match the provided signature, so the verification has failed.

 ::: If you are trying to verify a message and verification failed, check your plaintext and make sure that you have spelled everything correctly, and that there are no extra spaces, hidden characters, etc., in the text.
 The plaintext must match the original message **exactly** in order for this process to work. :::